Dark Side of the Ring: Season 5 (2024)

+Season 6 (2025)

+Production and release

 The series premiered on Viceland on April 10, 2019.

 On July 23, 2019, Dark Side of the Ring was renewed for a second season of 10 episodes, which premiered on March 24, 2020.
-For season 2, the series became a co-production with Canadian streaming service Crave (as part of owner Bell Media's distribution pact with Vice).
+Beginning with this season, the series became a co-production with Canadian broadcaster Bell Media for their Crave premium television and streaming service as part of their distribution pact with Vice.
 An aftershow hosted by Chris Gethard, Dark Side of the Ring: After Dark, was also added.

 On October 19, 2020, Dark Side of the Ring was renewed for a third season of 14 episodes, which premiered on May 6, 2021.
-All 3 seasons of Dark Side of the Ring were made available on the streaming service Discovery+ in 2021.
+Vice TV aired a talk show titled Dark Side Of The Ring: Confidential on March 9, 2021 with Conrad Thompson talking to series creators Evan Husney and Jason Eisener in a roundtable discussions on the first two seasons with never-before-seen moments, unanswered questions and secrets uncovered and talking speaking guests about what happened.

+A fourth season of ten episodes was announced on April 11, 2023, and premiered on May 30.
+The fifth season of ten episodes premiered on March 5, 2024.
+The sixth season premiered on March 25, 2025.

 Reception

 Dark Side of the Ring was Viceland's highest-rated series premiere among viewers in the key demographic.
 The first season won the Wrestling Observer Newsletter Award for Best Pro Wrestling DVD/Streaming Documentary of 2019.

 The season 2 finale "The Final Days of Owen Hart" won the same award for 2020, and was the highest-rated program in Vice network history, at 626,000 viewers.

+The two episodes on Brian Pillman won the award in 2021, and the episode "Chris and Tammy" won in 2023.

 Spin-offs

-In December 2020, Vice ordered two spin-off series: Dark Side of Football and Dark Side of the 90's, which premiered on May 13 and July 15, 2021 respectively.
+In December 2020, Vice ordered two spin-off series: Dark Side of Football and Dark Side of the 90s, which premiered on May 13 and July 15, 2021 respectively.

 In 2022, the network ordered an additional spin-off Dark Side of Comedy.

+In 2023, the network ordered Dark Side of the 2000s which premiered on July 18, 2023.